munificent/craftinginterpreters/book/parsing-expressions.md

 </aside>

-There are a couple of hard requirements the parser has to meet when it runs into a syntax error:
+There are a couple of hard requirements for when the parser runs into a syntax
+error:

 *   **It must detect and report the error.** If it doesn't detect the <span name="error">error</span> and passes the resulting malformed syntax tree on